gvarph/sharpgrid-task/README.md

 I have also implemented something that highlights the lines that may be categories onto the pdf.

+I have parallelizing the script, but the only part that takes any significant amount of time is are the requests to OpenAI, and those don't have a official way to be parallelized, so I would have to manually write the queries to the API, which would take a lot of time.
+The endpoint is also rate limited, so it would not be that much faster.

 ## How to run the project

 ### Prerequisites